ccri/geomesa/docs/tutorials/geomesa-raster.rst

 ::

     <span class="glyphicon glyphicon-exclamation-sign"></span>
-    For Accumulo deployment, you will need access to a Hadoop 2.2 installation as well as an Accumulo {{ site.accumuloVersion }} database.
+    For Accumulo deployment, you will need access to a Hadoop 2.2 installation as well as an Accumulo |accumulo_version| database.

 .. raw:: html